skytap/well-architected-framework/index.md

 author: Matthew Romero, Technical Product Marketing Manager
 ---

-# Get started with the Skytap Well-Architected Framework
+# Get started with the {{site.Brand}} Well-Architected Framework

 The {{site.Brand}} Well-Architected Framework helps you get started with several different guides.
-This article groups the guides to help you find the one that best aligns with the current state of your workloads and goals in moving to Skytap on Azure.
+This article groups the guides to help you find the one that best aligns with the current state of your workloads and goals in moving to {{site.soa.

 The following section details questions that are typically asked when an organization is trying to accomplish one or many goals during its cloud adoption journey.